yeontaek/Tensorflow-Serving-MRC/README.md

-# Tensorflow Serving for MRC
+# Tensorflow Serving for Korean MRC

 This repository is for Korean MRC service methods using Tensorflow Serving.